paralus/prompt/CONTRIBUTING.md

 We are always on the lookout for anything that can improve the product.
 Be it feature requests, issues/bugs, code or content, we’d love to see what you’ve got to make this better.
 If you’ve got anything exciting and would love to contribute, this is the right place to begin your journey as a contributor to Paralus and the larger open source community.

-## How to get started?
+**How to get started?**
 The easiest way to start is to look at existing issues and see if there’s something there that you’d like to work on.
-You can filter issues with the label “Good first issue” which are relatively self sufficient issues and great for first time contributors.
+You can filter issues with the label [“[Good first issue](https://github.com/paralus/prompt/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)” which are relatively self sufficient issues and great for first time contributors.

 Once you decide on an issue, please comment on it so that all of us know that you’re on it.

-If you’re looking to add a new feature, raise a new issue and start a discussion with the community.
+If you’re looking to add a new feature, [raise a new issue](https://github.com/paralus/prompt/issues/new) and start a discussion with the community.
 Engage with the maintainers of the project and work your way through.

-## Prompt
+# Prompt

-Paralus Prompt is built on top of kube-prompt, this is integrated in the web console UI. kube-prompt accepts the same commands as the kubectl, except you don't need to provide the kubectl prefix.
+Paralus Prompt is built on top of kube-prompt, this is integrated in the dashboard. kube-prompt accepts the same commands as the kubectl, except you don't need to provide the kubectl prefix.
 So it doesn't require the additional cost to use this cli.

 ### Development setup